shalvigupta/bookHotel/README.md

 ### **CI/CD**

 This project is configured to run tests automatically on Git using GitHub Actions.
 Refer to the repository documentation for more details on the continuous integration workflow.

+On every push the tests run again
+Linting has been done along with Page Factory and Page object model